ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **10\.** Extract specific fields from a file

-In the field of bioinformatics, we have to frequently extract specific columns from a file that has a delimitor to separate the columns.
+In the field of bioinformatics, we have to frequently extract specific columns from a file that has a delimiter to separate the columns.
 We can easily achieve the goal by using the command ***cut***.

     cut -f2,4-10 all_counts.txt > foo

 The command above extracts the column 2,4 to 10 from the file "all_counts.txt".
-By default, the command ***cut*** uses tab as the delimitor.
-If the file is formated using a different delimitor, we can add the option of **-d** to specify the specific delimitor of the file.
-For example, for a file that uses comma as the delimitor, one would add the option of **-d','**.
+By default, the command ***cut*** uses tab as the delimiter.
+If the file is formatted using a different delimiter, we can add the option of **-d** to specify the specific delimiter of the file.
+For example, for a file that uses comma as the delimiter, one would add the option of **-d','**.

     cut -d',' -f2,4-10 all_counts.csv > foo2